 Right now, the former industrial area is having its heyday.
 Sydney locals return time and time again to check out new art exhibitions, grab a quick meal – or an extravagant one – and to catch up with friends over a coffee or a wine.

 We got the lowdown on locals favourite spots in Chippendale and surrounds.
 Here’s just some of what they had to say.
 To see the rest, visit our Instagram Story highlights.

 Where to go for breakfast, brunch or coffee

 “Omg Brickfields has the best brownies and great coffee, too – a perf brunch break snack,” says @guilte on Instagram

-It’s so friendly at this cosy corner cafe and bakery.
-They make you feel like you’ve walked into their home and that they’ve known you for ages!
-The croissants are indeed flakier than a snowstorm, and the breads, brownies, tarts and scones are pretty special too.
-Eat in for some lovely toasts, sandwiches, quiches or other ever-changing menu items.
+The staff at this cosy corner cafe and bakery are so friendly.
+You’ll feel like you’ve walked into their home and they’ve known you for ages!
+The croissants are flakier than a snowstorm, and the breads, brownies, tarts and scones are pretty special too.
+Eat in for some lovely toasts, sandwiches, quiches or other items from the ever-changing menu.
 Or pick up a cake to celebrate a friend’s birthday.

-Something for Jess (SFJ) has something for you, too.
-From fresh cafe fare in comfy surrounds to an onsite art gallery highlighting local artists, this community-centric spot offers new stuff to eat – and look at – every week.
+Something for Jess (SFJ) has something for you too.
+From fresh cafe fare in comfy surrounds to an onsite art gallery showcasing local artists.
+This community-centric spot offers new stuff to eat – and look at – every week.
 What’s more, SFJ donates 10 per cent of the proceeds from art sales to charity.